Otrar: Location

 The Syr Darya played a unique role in the life of Otrar and the whole region, and its waters were used for irrigation.
 They were also known for being abundant with fish and its shores were covered with rich vegetation and were also home to many birds and animals.
 Otrar is mentioned in numerous sources such as medieval Arab, Persian and Turkic authors.
 These sources refer to it as one of the Zhetysu (Seven Rivers) towns.
 The town was situated at the junction of different geographical landscapes and was at the intersection of the caravan routes of the Great Silk Road.
 Otrar, being at the junction of the two great rivers, was the center of the large agricultural region and, being near the foothills of the Karatau Mountains, became one of the supporting fortresses of the nomads wandering in the steppes.
-From Otrar, along the Arys, roads spread out to Taraz, Balasagun, and further on to Chinese Xinjiang; along the Syr Darya an old road went up to Shash, Sogd, and then to Merv and Nishapur, and another road went down to the Aral Sea and the Ural.
+From Otrar, along the Arys, roads spread out to Taraz, Balasagun, and further on to Xinjiang; along the Syr Darya an old road went up to Shash, Sogd, and then to Merv and Nishapur, and another road went down to the Aral Sea and the Ural.
 Another well known road ran through the Kyzylkum desert moving westward to Khorezm and on to the Volga region, the Black Sea and the Caucasus.

 The oasis of Otrar is situated in the Kusulkum district of the South Kazakhstan Province.
 It is 120 km northwest of Shymkent and 50 km from Turkestan.
 In fact, the disasters and wars that passed over the town have done their part.
 Now, at the site of the once-prosperous town, there remain only ruins overgrown with grass.
 A person who first comes to the Otrar oasis is often surprised by the appearance of the numerous stark ruins of towns and settlements, castles and watchtowers.
 The main irrigation channels are now crossed with dried fields and their cracked beds have not held water for centuries.

 The oasis of Otrar is not one single site, but rather it is a large oasis containing a series of towns and cities.
 Each hill formed in the place of ancient settlements has, at present its own name: Altyntobe, Dzhalpak-tobe, Kuyuk-Mardan-tobe and Pchakchi-tobe.
 In earlier times, they had different names that are now forgotten and only the names of the three towns known in manuscript sources may be identified at the present ruins.